What is the role of the Student Diversity & Inclusion Office?

 - Become more in-tune with their own identities, and those of others.

-- Become more educated about the cultural similarities and differences in the people around them.
+- Become more aware of the cultural similarities and differences in the people around them.

-Through volunteering in these collaborations, students have the opportunity to practice their intercultural communication, project management, teamwork, and leadership skills that benefit them personally, academically and professionally.
-In addition, students are eligible for the Student Involvement Recognition (S.I.R.) program noted on the students’ college transcript.
-For more info, see https://www.johnabbott.qc.ca/student-life/sir-student-involvement-recognition/
+A key component for the office is to create opportunities for students to practice their intercultural communication, project management, teamwork, and leadership skills which benefits them personally, academically and professionally.
+In collaborating with the Diversity & Inclusion Office, students can become eligible for the Student Involvement Recognition (S.I.R.) program noted on the students’ college transcript.
+For more info, see http://www.johnabbott.qc.ca/student-life/sir-student-involvement-recognition/

-Centered on the themes of empathy, identity and resiliency, some examples of College Wide events, resources and activities are:
+Centered on the themes of empathy, identity and resiliency:

 - Multi-Cultural Week